MaptimeSEA/maptimesea.github.io/conduct/index.md

 ## Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Maptime HQ with a concise description of your grievance, and we will address it.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Maptime Seattle with a concise description of your grievance, and we will address it.

 ## Scope